 However, unlike Chrome, there’s no way to specify which other data you want to delete.
 The app will just give you an on-screen prompt to confirm your action.
 Tap OK, and the data will be wiped.

-The process for removing your browsing history from Opera is the most complicated of the three apps we’ve looked at so far.
+The process to delete browsing history from Opera is the most complicated of the three apps we’ve looked at so far.

 When your browser is open, locate the Opera logo in the bottom-right corner and tap on it.
 A small window will pop up.
 Along the top of the window, there are four icons.
 Click on the Gear icon to access the browser’s settings.